 There is light at the end of the tunnel

-Your action can also be an inaction, where you wait and see your boss blow himself up.
+Your action can also be inaction, where you wait and see your boss blow himself up.
 See the two instances below.

 Maybe too late, but sooner or later he will be exposed as incompetent.
 Then it turns out that he cannot fulfill the specified and requested performance at all.
 Or that he punched far above his weight.
-But of course it is always another person’s mistake according to the narcissist.
+But of course, it is always another person’s mistake according to the narcissist.

 Narcissism is here to stay, so you better cope with it.
 Accept it as the new ADHD or the new autism.
 It is only natural that we like to label things so that they become nice and orderly.
 That bully of a boss you encountered?
 That’s just a narcissist!
 Because once you bombard him to be a patient, he is a lot less threatening.

 But do not delude yourself, especially in a work situation where your dependency is on a boss or bosses.
-With the help of above explanations, you can now discover a real narcissist, in which case you would need to adapt your strategies.
-Just realize that, being what they are, it will be very difficult (not impossible) to turn things around.
-Maybe you praise him, maybe you show vulnerability or that you are dependent on him.
+With the help of the above explanations, you can now discover a real narcissist, in which case you would need to adapt your strategies.
+Just realize that being what they are, it will be very difficult (not impossible) to turn things around.
+Maybe you praise him, maybe you show vulnerability or you are dependent on him.
 Or, if you have the time, you will wait until he falls into his own traps.

 But what if you cannot wait?
-What if you are suffering under unhealthy stress?
+What if you are suffering from unhealthy stress?
 My personal opinion is that the buck stops, whenever or as soon as your health is in jeopardy.
 There are other possibilities out there from going to another job to starting your own internet business and being your own boss.
-I would like to introduce you to latter opportunity, which you can start even during your regular job.
+I would like to introduce you to the latter opportunity, which you can start even during your regular job.
 Whilst still having the relative security of this job, you will gradually build your own internet business!

 Sounds like utopia for you?
-Well, in fact it is not, because everybody can do it.
+Well, in fact, it is not, because everybody can do it.
 With the right amount of professional support, many people are being successful.
-The best and proven internet support business program in the world is operated by Wealthy Affiliates (WA) since 2005.
+The best and most proven internet support business program in the world is operated by Wealthy Affiliates (WA) since 2005.
 WA stresses that an internet site (hobby, passion, interest) is the basis of any internet business.
 You will have your own website within minutes and you will be taught how to attract traffic and thus business.